bloch-labs/bloch/README.md

 ```

 Swap `latest` for a specific tag (eg `v1.0.0`).
 The script downloads the matching archive for your platform, verifies its checksum, installs the `bloch` binary into a writable directory, and updates your shell profile if needed.
 Add `INSTALL_DIR=/custom/path` before `bash` to override the destination.
+You can also self-update later with `bloch --update`; major version jumps will prompt for confirmation and link the changelog.

 #### Windows
 ```powershell